Running + sunglasses = cool

 As well, when I’m doing a running club run, I’m more likely to leave them behind after the post-run get-together.
 I lost two pair in quick succession this summer.

 However, my newest pair look so good, and I feel so cool running in them, my head really swelled again, and I can’t get them off.
-Even though this is a little inconvenient when sleeping and showering, the tradeoff is that I’m not losing sunglasses anymore, and I look cool all the time.
+This is a little inconvenient when sleeping and showering, but the tradeoff is I’m not losing sunglasses anymore, and I look cool all the time.

 SONY DSC